tinobragaa/codit-quiz/README.md

 ## Typography

 Overpass Mono and Press Start 2P fonts were chosen from Google Fonts.
-Fonts were selected to represent clear, minimalist and "coding" feel they inspire in the user.
+Fonts were selected to represent the clear, minimalist and "coding" feel they inspire in the user.

 ![Overpass Mono](docs/overpass-mono-font.jpg)